Lake Catani Campground

 • Notices Affecting Multiple Sites

-Reservoir Road closed due to extensive storm damage
+Reservoir Road - closed to vehicles

 Reservoir Road has been damaged extensively by a storm on June 8th 2023.
-Mt Buffalo National Park had 176mm of rain fall in 24 hours.
-Reservoir Road will be closed indefinitely to vehicle traffic until considerable repairs can be made.
+Reservoir Road will be closed whilst repairs are undertaken.
+These repairs are expected to be complete by Spring 2025.

 The closure of Reservoir Road adds an additional 3kms each way for walks to Mt McLeod, Rocky Creek, Eagle Point and Og Gog & McGog.

-Parking is available at the junction of Reservoir Road and Mt Buffalo Road near the Vic Roads dep
+Parking is available at the junction of Reservoir Road and Mt Buffalo Road near the Vic Roads depot.

 • Notices Affecting Multiple Parks